 Instagram is owned by Facebook.
 The cool thing about that is that you can create ads for Instagram from Facebook.
 So, when you’re creating your ads on Facebook, make sure you connect your Instagram account and have your ads placed there simultaneously.
 This is one of the ways you can get around the fact that you can’t post hyperlinks — ads do have links added.

-Now, in order to do this, you’ll need to convert your account to a Professional Account and link it to your Facebook Page.
-Learn how to set up your Professional Account that here.
+Now, in order to do this, you’ll need to make sure your account is a Business Account and link it to your Facebook Page.
+If you need to convert your page to a Business Account, learn how to set up your Business Account here.

-One of the biggest trends on Instagram in 2020 is that more and more users aren’t even looking at “grid posts.”
-They’re concentrating on Stories.
-And, as a bonus, when people watch and engage with your Stories, it helps your account’s overall engagement.
+Concentrate on your Stories.
+When people watch and engage with your Stories, it helps your account’s overall engagement.
 That, in turn, helps your nonprofit be seen in more users’ feeds.
 (Like Facebook, Instagram uses an algorithm that looks at engagement to determine which posts to put in users’ feeds.)
 So, for nonprofits looking to make the most of their Instagram presence, it’s important to learn how to utilize the Stories feature.

 instagram stories